Burjassot

+/ca-valencia/) in Valencian, spelled Burjasot in Spanish, (Note: Pronunciation of Burjasot (unofficial):

-Burjassot (/ca-valencia/; Burjasot /es/) is a municipality in the comarca of Horta Nord in the Valencian Community, Spain.
+/es/) is a town and municipality in the comarca of Horta Nord in the Valencian Community, Spain.

 Museums

-The Museum of Geology at the University of Valencia is located on calle Doctor Moliner.
+The Museum of Geology at the University of Valencia is located on carrer Doctor Moliner.
 It has several collections of geological and paleontological materials such as meteorites and fossils.
 There are also other items of historical value.
 In 1996, it was recognized by the Concierge Museum of Culture of the Ministry of Culture of the Generalitat Valenciana.
 It is developing an important role in conservation.